SolalVall/lazyTools/README.md

 v0.0.1:
   - Func for assigning the correct package manager.
   - Default Functions for verifying a package and install it.
+  - Install tools via a dedicated script (default install.sh)
+  - Works with Debian for now.
   - Readme.
   - Options added: --version, --help, --list
   - Tools added: git, vagrant, virtualbox